lyuboraykov/vscode-share/README.md

 This extension allows you to edit files by collaborating with another person using it.
-It uses [Firebase](https://firebase.google.com/) to pass content through.

-## How to
-0. Install the extension from the marketplace
-1. Share editor
+Available commands:
+1. `Share: Open a new session`

+Then on another computer:
-2. Connect to editor from another instance of VSCode
+2. `Share: Connect to a session`

-## Technologies used
-- Typescript
-- Firebase
-- Visual Stidio Code

-> This is a course project for the 'Advanced Javascript' elective at Sofia University.
+> Warning: this is still heavily under development

 ## TODO
 Manage multiple open files better